raspberrypilearning/getting-started-scratch/en/step_15.md

 --- task ---

-Give and receive constructive feedback.
+Give and receive feedback on projects.

 [[[comments-feedback-scratch]]]